-A homestead can be a separate structure, condominium or a manufactured home located on owned or leased land, as long as the individual living in the home owns it.
-A homestead can include up to 20 acres, if the land is owned by the homeowner and used for a purpose related to the residential use of the homestead.
+A residence homestead can be a separate structure, condominium or a manufactured home located on owned or leased land, as long as the individual living in the home owns it.
+A residence homestead can include up to 20 acres, if the land is owned by the homeowner and used for a purpose related to the residential use of the homestead.

 There are several types of exemptions you may receive.

 For the $40,000 general residence homestead exemption, you may submit an Application for Residential Homestead Exemption (PDF) and supporting documentation, with the appraisal district where the property is located.
 Once you receive the exemption, you do not need to reapply unless the chief appraiser sends you a new application.
 In that case, you must file the new application.
 If you should move or your qualification ends, you must inform the appraisal district in writing before the next May 1st.
 A list of appraisal district addresses and phone numbers is available online.